5jt/Cider/docs/source/contribute.md

 ---
-title: Contributing to Cider
+title: Contribute to Cider
 description: How to contribute to Cider, the project manager for Dyalog APL software authors
 keywords: api, apl, cider, dyalog, link, source, tatin, versions
 ---

-# Contributing
+# :fontawesome-brands-github: Contribute

 !!! abstract "How to contribute to Cider"